xiaolaba/light-dimmer-electric-blanket/PID_controller/README.md

 # build the controller with MCU
 ### ref : this is Atmel's, now Microchip.
 PID application note,
 download AN2558 and the AVR211 code https://www.microchip.com/wwwAppNotes/AppNotes.aspx?appnote=en591227
 it was used with IAR compiler.
+local copy :

 ### ref: port to avr-gcc, uses Arduino IDE, chip attiny85, ok
 source code [AVR211_arduino](AVR211_arduino)